Solaire/GLC/README.md

 - New feature?
 Export all games as shortcuts to a given folder
 - Allow fuzzy searches in typing input mode
   - Or maybe just deprecate it altogether (is there a benefit to this instead of just using the non-interactive command-line)?
-- FindGameBinaryFile() should be smarter, but as it's only used for fallback purposes, the priority is low
 - Support Xbox (Microsoft Store) apps
   - Not sure how to determine whether a given UWP app is a game or not;
   - Windows.Management.Deployment.PackageManager requires either a UWP or MSIX-packaged app;